 - 3.2.
-Section 4(2) of the Rules provides that the HKFE or SEHK may authorize a person to hold or control futures contracts or stock options contracts in excess of the prescribed limits if the person is one of those described in Section 4A of the Rules. - 3.3.
-In accordance with Section 4A, the following persons may be authorized by the HKFE or SEHK to hold or control excess positions: - (1) a person registered with the SEHK for the purpose of performing market making or liquidity providing activities in accordance with its rules (i) in respect of stock options contracts (e.g. an Options Trading Exchange Participant holds excess positions in stock options contracts for which it is registered with the SEHK to make a market) or (ii) in respect of exchange traded funds where the person holds or controls futures contracts or stock options contracts in the course of hedging the risks arising from performing market making or liquidity providing activities; - (2) a person registered with the HKFE for the purpose of performing market making or liquidity providing activities in respect of futures contracts in accordance with its rules (e.g. an HKFE Participant holds excess positions in futures contracts for which it is registered with the HKFE to make a market); - (3) an issuer of securities listed under Chapter 15A of the Listing Rules who holds or controls futures contracts or stock options contracts in the course of hedging the risks of positions previously acquired in such listed securities for the purpose of performing liquidity providing activities in respect of such listed securities (e.g. an issuer of structured products like derivative warrants and equity-linked instruments holds excess positions in futures contracts or stock options contracts to hedge the risks of positions in the structured products issued by it); or - (4) a related corporation8 of an issuer of securities listed under Chapter 15A of the Listing Rules, where the related corporation holds or controls futures contracts or stock options contracts in the course of hedging the risks of positions previously acquired in such listed securities for the purpose of performing liquidity providing activities in respect of such listed securities (e.g. an associate of an issuer of structured products like derivative warrants and equity-linked instruments holds excess positions in futures contracts or stock options contracts to hedge the risks of its positions in the structured products issued by the issuer)
+Section 4(2) of the Rules provides that the HKFE or SEHK may authorize a person to hold or control futures contracts or stock options contracts in excess of the prescribed limits if the person is one of those described in Section 4(3) of the Rules. - 3.3.
+In accordance with Section 4(3), the following persons may be authorized by the HKFE or SEHK to hold or control excess positions: - a person registered with the SEHK for the purpose of performing market making or liquidity providing activities in respect of stock options contracts in accordance with its rules (e.g. an Options Trading Exchange Participant holds excess positions in stock options contracts for which it is registered with the SEHK to make a market); - (2) a person registered with the HKFE for the purpose of performing market making or liquidity providing activities in respect of futures contracts in accordance with its rules (e.g. an HKFE Participant holds excess positions in futures contracts for which it is registered with the HKFE to make a market); - (3) an issuer of securities listed under Chapter 15A of the Listing Rules who holds or controls futures contracts or stock options contracts in the course of hedging the risks of positions previously acquired in such listed securities for the purpose of performing liquidity providing activities in respect of such listed securities (e.g. an issuer of structured products like derivative warrants and equity-linked instruments holds excess positions in futures contracts or stock options contracts to hedge the risks of positions in the structured products issued by it); or

-8 The term "related corporation" is defined in Section 3 of Schedule 1 to the SFO.

-3.4.
+- (4) a related corporation8 of an issuer of securities listed under Chapter 15A of the Listing Rules, where the related corporation holds or controls futures contracts or stock options contracts in the course of hedging the risks of positions previously acquired in such listed securities for the purpose of performing liquidity providing activities in respect of such listed securities (e.g. an associate of an issuer of structured products like derivative warrants and equity-linked instruments holds excess positions in futures contracts or stock options contracts to hedge the risks of its positions in the structured products issued by the issuer). - 3.4.
 A person who has the need to exceed the prescribed limits pursuant to Section 4(2) should make an application to the HKFE or SEHK (as the case may be) in accordance with its rules.
 The approval from the HKFE or SEHK must be received prior to entering into positions which exceed the limits.